nextui-org/nextui/packages/components/spinner/README.md

 # @nextui-org/loading

-A Quick description of the component
+Spinner express an unspecified wait time or display the length of a process.

-> This is an internal utility, not intended for public usage.
+Please refer to the [documentation](https://nextui.org/docs/components/loading) for more information.

 ## Installation